Learning When to Translate for Streaming Speech: Proposed Method:

-\textbf{Problem Formulation}~ The speech translation corpus usually contains speech-transcription-translation triples $(\xx, \zz, \yy)$.
+The ST corpus usually contains speech-transcription-translation triples $(\xx, \zz, \yy)$.
 Specially, $\xx=(x_1,...,x_{T_x})$ is a sequence of acoustic features. $\zz=(z_1,...,z_{T_{z}})$ and $\yy=(y_1,...,y_{T_{y}})$ represents the corresponding transcription in source language and the translation in target language respectively.
-Usually, the acoustic features $\xx$ is much longer than text sequences $\zz$ and $\yy$, as the sampling rate of audio is usually above 10,000 Hz, and each word syllable (about 300 ms) will be recorded by thousands of sampling points.
+Usually, the acoustic feature $\xx$ is much longer than text sequences $\zz$ and $\yy$, as the sampling rate of audio is usually above 16,000 Hz, and each word syllable (about 300 ms) will be recorded by thousands of sampling points.